ga-wdi-boston/js-objects-stack-challenge/README.md

 Which parts of each method are side-effects, and which are the "main" effect?

+You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
+After `grunt nag` passes, you should run `grunt test` to run the included tests.
+Tests will tell you whether or not you've met these requirements.

 ## Tasks

 Developers should run these often!